 Avoid email outside of work hours or on weekends.
 Respond within 48 hours, or send an acknowledgement: "Got it - will get back to you by X time."
-Clear subject lines FYI → FYI: Agenda for 10/2 Culture Planning Meeting Action Requested \rightarrow 30min AR by 9/24: Please respond to comments on Unit 3 plan Pro tips 0 Batch email.
+Clear subject lines • FYI \rightarrow FYI: Agenda for 10/2 Culture Planning Meeting • Action Requested \rightarrow 30min AR by 9/24: Please respond to comments on Unit 3 plan Pro tips Batch email.
 Do not keep email open all day.
-Turn off email notifications on your phone and laptop.
-To schedule external meetings, use google calendar appointment slots.
-Use canned responses for frequently sent emails.
-Use filters to auto-archive, block, or sort email into folders.
+Turn off email notifications on your phone and laptop. • To schedule external meetings, use google calendar appointment slots. • Use canned responses for frequently sent emails. • Use filters to auto-archive, block, or sort email into folders.
 Mark all non-essential newsletters as spam.
 To move quickly through your inbox: ■ Use speech to text.
 Click on Settings/Auto-advance/After archiving, deleting, muting, etc. a conversation: Go to the previous (older) conversation.
 Use keyboard shortcuts.
-Google Since we are using one Google Classroom to house all content Classroom information for students, please name your content at the beginning of the title of the assignment.
-Do not add parents as students in the class.
-This would allow them to send messages to students.
-There is a feature for parents specifically to get updates on work, and you do not need a Gmail account to receive the weekly updates.
-Google Team members should keep a Google Calendar with updated Calendar schedules (teaching periods, duties, planning periods) that allow for easy scheduling of meetings.
+Google Calendar Team members should keep a Google Calendar with updated schedules (teaching periods, duties, planning periods) that allow for easy scheduling of meetings.
 To schedule a meeting, send a calendar invite to the person you are meeting with to ensure you both have the meeting on your calendars.
 Accept or decline invites so meeting organizers can plan for attendees.
 Before sending the calendar invite, be sure you have communicated with the person about the meeting and you are on the same page as far as the meeting's necessity.
-Bulletin We want our surroundings to breathe energy into the work that we do Boards Accordingly, we want our physical displays to highlight and celebrate our students' work and growth in both academics and our Commitments.
+Bulletin Boards We want our surroundings to breathe energy into the work that we do each day.
+Accordingly, we want our physical displays to highlight and celebrate our students' work and growth in both academics and our Commitments.
 Grade Teams will work together to identify rotations.
 Weekly Staff Notes Reading staff notes before Monday AM Huddle is required.
-Staff notes consists of important academic, culture, operations, and general updates that will allow us to disseminate a fair amount of information efficiently. ----------------------- --
+Staff notes consists of important academic, culture, operations, and general updates that will allow us to disseminate a fair amount of information efficiently.